mariabenitocst/UncertaintiesDMinTheMW/README.md

 ### Brief Description

-Benito et al. (in prep.) quantifies astrophysical uncertainties that affect the determination of the distribution of dark matter (DM) in the Milky Way (MW) by means of the rotation curve (RC) method.
+Benito et al. ([1901.02460](https://arxiv.org/abs/1901.02460)) quantifies astrophysical uncertainties that affect the determination of the distribution of dark matter (DM) in the Milky Way (MW) by means of the rotation curve (RC) method.
 The input elements of our analysis are:
 * [galkin](https://github.com/galkintool/galkin) compilation for the observed RC of our Galaxy;
 * large array of observationally inferred three-dimensional density profiles for each baryonic component (stellar bulge, stellar disc and interstellar gas);